jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 $$X_{6,i}=$$ PercentageMarried: percentage of properties (houses/apartments) in the district $$i$$ where a married couple lives.

-$$X_{7,i}=$$incomePerCapita: average anual income per person in the neighborhood $$i$$.
+$$X_{7,i}=$$incomePerCapita: average annual income per person in the neighborhood $$i$$.

 $$X_{8,i}=$$metroTren: percentage of people in the neighborhood $$i$$ whose main transport is the metro or the train.

 This model had a similar performance as the Model 1 with the predictions for neighborhoods that we didn't use during training as well as with predictions with the training dataset.
+As it can be observed in the summary tables however, the Model 2 had smaller intervals, which makes it better in  that criteria.
+We don't preseent the infernce for the coefficients associated to each variable, however we should emphasize tha some variables were not significant at the $$5\%$$ level.
+For this reasoin we implemented a third model excluding the variables that were not significant at the $$5\%$$ level, and incorporating the education index that we created with PCA.
+This third model had a similar performance to the Model 2, having the advantage of being more parsimonious due to the fact that it had less variables.
+With respect to the variables that had a a considerable predictive capactity  (significant at the $$5\%$$ level) with Model 2, we obtained the percentage of afroamerican people in the district and the annual income oper capita in the district.